Deltares-research/SPUIS/docs/source/tutorial.rst

    **
    1

 The next section of the input file requires the definition of the amount of runs (at least 1, at most 100).
-Immediately afterwards, you can specify the downstream water level [m] and discharge [m³/s] for each of the runs:
+Each run consists of a combination of a specified downstream water level [m] and discharge [m³/s] as boundary conditions:

 .. code-block:: none